zace118/Day-Planner/README.md

 # [Day Planner](https://zace118.github.io/Day-Planner/)

 A simple web app developed to help manage time within your work day.
 Click on a box to add your notes and appoinments for that hour.
+This was built after our first project where we started introducing Node followed by Express.
+We implemented some simple HTML Routes for this project which was one of the newer struggles I encountered with this app.

 ![DayPlanner](/Assets/Images/DayPlanner.png)